kilpkonn/msc-thesis/main.typ

 As term search only produces valid programs based on well-defined tactics, it is a lot easier to trust it than code generation based on language models that have some uncertainty in them.

 == Research Objectives
-The main objective of this thesis is to implement tactics-based term search for a programming language Rust.
+The main objective of this thesis is to implement tactics-based term search for #suggestion[a][the] programming language Rust.
 The algorithm should:
-- only produce valid programs i.e. programs that compile
+- only produce valid programs#suggestion[][, ] i.e. programs that compile
 - finish fast enough to be use interactively while typing
 - produce suggestions for a wide variety of Rust programs
 - not crash or cause other issues on any Rust program